The Effects of Peanuts on Females: the peanut & sexual health link

 Benefits for both sexes

-In addition, peanuts are a source of magnesium, niacin and manganese.
+Peanuts are also a source of magnesium, niacin and manganese.
 Magnesium is necessary for sexual functioning in both men and women.
 In studies on both women’s sexual function and erectile dysfunction in men, niacin showed promise in boosting the sexual performance of both sexes.
 The manganese in peanuts is often considered a benefit for men more than women’s health.
 That’s because manganese is linked with a loss of sex drive and semen in men.
 And finding good sources of manganese is more important for men than women because men have a higher daily requirement.

 Is a peanut a groundnut?

+You may have heard that groundnuts, also called ground nuts, are good for women’s health.
+And you might have wondered if the term groundnut refers to peanuts.
 A peanut is a type of groundnut.
 In North America, we tend to use the names peanut and groundnut interchangeably.
 But in other parts of the world, groundnut can refer to other leguminous crops related to the peanut.
 So if you’re told that groundnuts benefits sexually can be remarkable for women, you might want to check with the source as to whether they’re talking about peanuts or another groundnut.

 Side effects of eating peanuts

 But a peanut allergy is really the greatest risk of eating peanuts.
-Peanuts are among the most common allergins today.
+Peanuts are among the most common allergens today.
 And they can trigger a life-threatening response in some individuals.
 Those with a known peanut allergy should avoid the legume and depending on severity, some individuals may even need to be careful about avoiding contact to the eyes and nose.

 How to incorporate peanuts into your diet